Venkat21-dell/M2-embsys-fire-alarm/README.md

 ![image](https://user-images.githubusercontent.com/98867796/156989189-f560954b-44e9-4a3b-b2b5-6b2f20729176.png)

-   Folder	     Description
+   Folder	     Description - for project

-1_Requirements -	 Documents detailing requirements and research
+Requirements -	 Documents detailing requirements and research

-2_Design	-       Documents specifying design details
+Design	-       Documents specifying design details

-3_Implementation  - 	All code and documentation
+Implementation  - 	All code and documentation

-4_Test_plan	  -  Documents with test plans and procedures
+Test_plan	  -  Documents with test plans and procedures

-5_Report	    -  Documentation of whole project
+Report	    -  Documentation of whole project

-6_Images	   -    All the output images of this project
+Images	   -    All the output images of this project